Spring outlooks highlight severe weather threat in South and worsening drought in West

 The flood risk is somewhat muted because of a snow drought across the North, explained Jon Gottschalck, chief of the operational prediction branch at the Climate Prediction Center, in a phone call on Tuesday. “[F]rom eastern Montana across the Dakotas and Minnesota and eastern Michigan, they were considerably below average for snowfall,” he said.

 There will still be periodic bouts of heavy rainfall, particularly in the Deep South, where downpours will accompany occasional flare-ups of severe weather.
-In just the next week, parts of the Mississippi and Tennessee Valleys could see 6 inches of rainfall or more, raising the risk of flash flooding.
+In just the next week, parts of the Mississippi and Tennessee valleys could see six inches of rainfall or more, raising the risk of flash flooding.

-Otherwise, a broad swath of the country should see near-average spring precipitation, though dry weather will likely extend from Northern California and Oregon southeast through the northern Four corners region and into Texas Hill Country.
+Otherwise, a broad swath of the country should see near-average spring precipitation, though dry weather will likely extend from Northern California and Oregon southeast through the northern Four Corners region and into Texas Hill Country.
 That’s unusually far north for drought at this time of year, something Gottschalck ties to La Niña.

 “Over the next several weeks, [the storm track] will be pretty far north into Canada,” Gottschalck said.
 “The La Niña conditions in the Pacific are pretty well coupled to the atmosphere … it actually is a decent dry signal there.
 The other aspect is that … [our models] are unusually consistent with that dry area there.”